Chainsaw Vs Ax: Which Is Best And When Should You Use Them?

 I certainly would always use a chainsaw for anything thicker than 5 or 6 inches.
 Why waste precious energy when you don’t need to?

-Obviously a chainsaw, except in the case of a prolonged battle.
 You don’t want to be up against an ax-wielding combatant while you fill up your gas and your chain bar oil.

 That depends on who you ask!